Carrie joined the Independent Living Nova Scotia staff in March 2015.

 Information Outreach Coordinator

 Randy joined the ILNS team in September 2012 and has since become an invaluable staff member.
 Randy’s corporate experience with the Royal Bank and non-profit sector experience with the Canadian Paraplegic Association of Nova Scotia have provided him with the essential skills needed to build stakeholder relations.
 Randy has been a real leader in developing ILNS’ presence in the Bluenose Marathon; in 2013 he beat his best time and in 2014 he was instrumental in putting together ‘Team Independent’.
 Outside of work Randy plays billiards, bikes, kayaks and goes to the gym religiously.

-Kaitlyn joined the ILNS team in May 2018 to support consumers in attaining and maintaining independence; most recently she has provided information and support through our Registered Disability Savings Plan (RDSP) project.
+Kaitlyn joined the ILNS team in May 2018 to support consumers in attaining and maintaining independence; she continues to provide information and support through our Registered Disability Savings Plan (RDSP) project.
 Additionally, Kaitlyn has taken on the role of Executive Assistant to assist our Executive Director in day-to-day operational tasks related to programs, community outreach, fund development, public relations and marketing.
 Kaitlyn is a strong communicator with a Bachelor’s Degree in Public Relations from Mount Saint Vincent University, but more importantly, she is a passionate aid for anyone who chooses to positively better themselves.
 Ultimately, Kaitlyn’s life goal is to help anyone in any capacity and within her position at ILNS she will provide Nova Scotians who have disabilities a voice within the community.